 A reminder for all regular meetings shall be sent by email by to all AC members no later than 10 business days prior to the scheduled time of the meeting.
 All AC members shall respond to the notice.

 5.2.
-Quorum.
+Quorum

 Eight members of the council shall constitute a quorum for the transaction of business providing that there is at least one person present from each of the five (5) RIR Geographic Regions.
 If all three ASO AC representatives from a particular region are unable to attend an ASO AC meeting, they can specifically request that the meeting is rescheduled, at least 24hrs before the start of the meeting.
 Unless such a rescheduling request has been received, a quorum of 4 regions will be accepted for the ASO AC meeting to proceed.

 5.3.
-Special Meetings.
+Special Meetings

 Special meetings of the Address Council may be called for any purpose at any time by the Chair of the Address Council or any five (5) council members providing that there are persons from at least three (3) RIR Geographic Regions.
 Notice of any special meeting shall state the purpose of the meeting and shall be made no later than five (5) business days prior to the meeting.

 5.4.
-Posting of Minutes.
+Posting of Minutes

 Following an ASO AC meeting the Secretariat will send the draft minutes in a timely fashion to the ASO AC for comment.
 The comment period will last no longer than 1 week.
 After the review period the Secretariat will then post the Draft Minutes to the ASO website with a header explaining the minutes will be approved during the next regularly scheduled ASO AC meeting.

 5.5.
-Cancellation of a Regularly Scheduled Meeting.
+Cancellation of a Regularly Scheduled Meeting

 If insufficient members respond to the notice or an insufficient number indicate their ability to attend the meeting for a quorum to be established the meeting will be cancelled.
 Such action will be taken by the Chair no earlier than 24 hours prior to the scheduled time of the meeting.
 If the meeting is cancelled the Chair will notify the council via email that the meeting has been cancelled.
 The Chair shall then immediately determine whether a special meeting shall be called to conduct business or whether the business before the council can be deferred until the next regular meeting.
 The Chair will notify the council by email of this decision within 24 hours of the cancellation notice.
 If a special meeting is to be called the procedure described in paragraph 5.3 shall be followed.